 In the matter between Barberton Mines (Pty) Ltd v Mpumalanga Tourism and Parks Agency and Mountainlands Owners Association (CCT 84/17), the Constitutional Court dismissed Barberton Mines’ application for leave to appeal; ruling that it “bears no prospects of success”.

 This is the end of a dispute that began in 2006 when Barberton Mines, a subsidiary of Pan African Resources PLC, was granted a prospecting right in terms of the Mineral and Petroleum Resources Development Act, 2002, (MPRDA) by the Department of Mineral and Resources (DMR).
-This despite the strong objections of the Mpumalanga Tourism and Parks Agency (MTPA) and the Mountainlands Estate Owners Association (MOA) whose land has been incorporated into the reserve.
-A number of administrative appeals and reviews were brought by the MTPA in an attempt to reverse that decision which threatened the future of one of the Mpumalanga provinces flagship nature reserves.
+This despite the strong objections of the Mpumalanga Tourism and Parks Agency (MTPA) and the Mountainlands Owners Association (MOA), whose land had been incorporated into the reserve.
+A number of administrative appeals and reviews were brought by MTPA and MOA in an attempt to reverse that decision which threatened the future of one of the Mpumalanga provinces flagship nature reserves.

-When Barberton Mines sought to commence with the prospecting work the MTPA and private landowners declined to grant Barberton Mines access to the nature reserve on the basis that prospecting within a nature reserve is prohibited under the NEMPAA.
-The company brought an application in the North Gauteng High Court to secure access to the reserve in order to carry out prospecting.
-The company contended that the reservation of the land for the purposes of “conservation and outdoor recreation” by the Administrator under the old Transvaal Nature Conservation Ordinance, did not establish a nature reserve for the purposes of NEMPAA.
+When Barberton Mines sought to commence with the prospecting work the MTPA and private landowners refused Barberton Mines access to the nature reserve on the basis that prospecting within a nature reserve is prohibited under the NEMPAA.
+The mine then brought an application in the North Gauteng High Court to secure access to the reserve in order to carry out prospecting.
+The mine contended that the reservation of the land for the purposes of “conservation and outdoor recreation” by the Administrator under the old Transvaal Nature Conservation Ordinance, did not establish a nature reserve for the purposes of NEMPAA.

 MTPA and the MOA took the High Court’s decision on appeal to the Supreme Court of Appeal (SCA) in Bloemfontein.
 The SCA upheld the appeal and found that the Barberton Nature Reserve was indeed a nature reserve as contemplated under NEMPAA and that the mining or prospecting within the reserve was therefore prohibited.